 Before taking any Math class at Skyline College you should take the placement test.

 You cannot pass or fail a placement test, it simply provides information to you and

 your counselor about your current skills.
 If you have materials or notes from your

 last math class available, it would be helpful to review them before you take your

 After taking a placement test, make an appointment with a counselor to discuss the results of your placement test and your prior experience in Mathematics.
 Be sure to bring a copy of your transcripts (if they are available) to the meeting with the counselor.
 The counselor will help you decide which Math course is most appropriate for you.
 Be sure to take into consideration all of the prerequisites for any course.

 If you feel that the placement test did not adequately reflect your skills, it is possible to retake the test, but this is done an a limited basis.
-You may wish to talk to one of the Mathematics instructors before determining an appropriate class.
+You may wish to talk to one of the Mathematics instructors and your counselor before determining an appropriate class.

 Another important consideration in taking a Math class is your proficiency in English.
 All mathematics classes are taught in English and the instructors will expect that you have a reasonable command of English.